 - Being a great source of natural yeast, perfect for fermentation recipes.

 You Might Also Enjoy

-If you enjoyed this post, please share it on social media to show support to the wonderful bloggers featured here.
+If you enjoyed learning about juniper berries, what to do with juniper berries, and these recipes with juniper berries, please share them on social media to show support to the wonderful bloggers featured here.
 Thank you!